CuteNikki/discord-bot/README.md

   // only run this once, won't run again even if another ready event is emitted execute(client, readyClient) {
     // it is important to always have client first
-    // the events properties after that
+    // and other events properties after that

     logger.info(`Logged in as ${readyClient.user.username}#${readyClient.user.discriminator}`);
   },